 “For God so loved the world that He gave His only begotten Son, so that whoever believes in Him would not perish but have eternal life.”
 John 3:16

-Christmas, for those who have never placed their faith in Jesus Christ as their Savior and Lord, should first be focused on receiving the greatest gift ever given.
-Christmas is about receiving God’s gift of His Son.
+Christmas, for those who have never placed their faith in Jesus Christ as their Savior and Lord, should first be focused on receiving the greatest gift ever given, God's Son.
 By faith we are to believe and surrender to Jesus and receive His gift of forgiveness and eternal life.

 Read John 3:16 again.
 God does not want you or your family to “perish.”

 For those who have trusted Christ, Christmas should celebrate Jesus.
 He came to pay the price for our sins and redeem us from hell.
-He offers us a relationship with God here and now (John 17:3), be sure to read these promises of Jesus).
-And Jesus gives us the promise of being with Him in heaven for eternity.
-(John 14:1-3)
+He offers us a relationship with God here and now (John 17:3).
+And Jesus gives us the promise of being with Him in heaven for eternity (John 14:1-3).

 Have you believed in Him?
 Truly trusted Jesus as your Savior, the One who died for your sins so you will not perish?

 Have you surrendered your life to Him?
 Why not do place your faith in Him right now?